vista-art/fragmentcolor/docs/api/core/shader/shader.md

 @group(0) @binding(1) var samp: sampler;
 ```

-### Notes

-- 2D/3D/Cube and array variants are supported; the correct view dimension is inferred.
-- Integer textures map to Sint/Uint sample types; float textures use filterable float when possible.
+2D, 3D, cube, and array variants are all supported; the correct view dimension is inferred from the WGSL declaration.
+Integer textures map to `Sint` / `Uint` sample types; float textures use filterable float when the device allows it.

 ## Storage Textures